What is Lupus?

 - Anti-nuclear antibody (ANA) test About 95% of people with lupus are ANA positive,

 - Anti-double-stranded DNA (anti-dsDNA) antibody About 70% of people with lupus have these antibodies.

 - Erythrocyte sedimentation rate (ESR) test

 - Blood cell counts

-These tests may also be taken at regular intervals to monitor the systems affected by Lupus and determine the most appropriate treatments.
+These tests may also be taken regularly to monitor the systems affected by Lupus and determine the most appropriate treatments.

 Lupus and Pregnancy

 Women and their doctors are understandably cautious about being on certain drugs during pregnancy.
-Women with lupus should be able to have a baby if they want to, but it’s best to discuss your plans with your doctors before trying for a baby.
 This is because your treatments may need to be altered.
+Women with lupus should have a baby if they want to, but it’s best to discuss your plans with your doctors before trying for a baby.

 It is best to plan your pregnancy when your lupus is inactive and you’re taking as little medication as possible.

 The management of Lupus focuses on medication, managing each presenting symptom.
 This means treatment can vary between individuals.
 Maintaining a healthy lifestyle is a vitally important aspect in helping manage the condition.
 Smoking, having a poor diet and being sedentary can worsen the symptoms of Lupus.